ryancblock3/PlexTube/README.md

 ## Usage

-1. Add YouTube channels or playlists through the web interface.
+1. Add channels or playlists through the web interface.
 2. Configure download settings for each channel or playlist.
 3. Plextube will automatically download new videos based on your settings.
 4. Access downloaded videos through your Plex media server.